Manoj-Paramsetti/StopWatch/README.md

 # Stopwatch
-This is written in python3 by Manoj paramsetti.
-## Discription
-A Stopwatch without pause option which can be used in competition or events. it will prevents from cheating
+A Stopwatch without a pause option.
+It can be used in competitions or events with a time limit. it will try to prevent malpractice

 ## Features
 Which have many features:
-> A one only stop watch without pause\
+- An only stopwatch without pause option
-> Takes the data of the participant\
+- Takes the data of the participant and shows in the result
-> Lock the screen after completing to prevent malpractice
+- It locks the screen after completing the task, to prevent malpractice

 ## Requirements:
   - python3